DSaunders/MyBlog/posts/2014-04-30-the-myth-of-the-full-stack-developer.markdown

 date: 2014-04-30 18:00:00
 ---

+# The myth of the full stack developer

 I consider myself to be a *full-stack* developer.
 That is, I feel competent in both front-end and back-end development.